-Imagine spending your summer in the scenic, seaside city of Sorrento, the gateway to the Amalfi Coast.
-By day, study Italian, marine biology, volcanology, international tourism, and sustainability.
-Then, retreat to the romantic piazzas overlooking the sea in the evening.
-As you stroll the uneven cobblestone streets, stop to take in the live local music and experience amazing Italian cuisine.
+Imagine spending your summer in the scenic seaside city of Sorrento, the gateway to the Amalfi Coast.
+Study Italian, marine biology, volcanology, international tourism, and sustainability by day, and retreat to the romantic piazzas overlooking the sea by night.
 The Sant’Anna Institute encourages students to become members of the community during their time abroad.
-You can join a variety of civic engagement and service learning opportunities.
-Clean up a beach, help a non-profit, or teach English to locals as you make a lasting impression in Sorrento.
+Local shop owners will come to know you as a local, with your discount card that is valid at a number of stores and restaurants in Sorrento.
+Participate in a variety of civic engagement and service learning opportunities to get involved in the local community.

 - Numerous beaches and coves at your fingertips

 - Easy access to both the northern cities of Florence and Rome